NowYouKnowProgramming/webdev-learning-materials/src/pages/introduction.md

 These docs are what you've been searching for!

-We've carefully picked materials from the internet and gathered usefull knowledge, so nobody would loose time to browse between 10 years old outdated JQuery solutions on Stackoverflow.
+We've carefully picked materials from the internet and gathered useful knowledge, so nobody would loose time to browse between 10 years old outdated JQuery solutions on Stackoverflow.

 ## Contributing